poolifier/poolifier/README.md

 ## Why Poolifier?

-Poolifier is used to perform CPU intensive and I/O intensive tasks on nodejs servers, it implements worker pools using [worker_threads](https://nodejs.org/api/worker_threads.html#worker_threads_worker_threads) and cluster pools using [cluster](https://nodejs.org/api/cluster.html) Node.js modules.
+Poolifier is used to perform CPU intensive and I/O intensive tasks on nodejs servers, it implements worker pools using [worker_threads](https://nodejs.org/api/worker_threads.html) and [cluster](https://nodejs.org/api/cluster.html) Node.js modules.
 With poolifier you can improve your **performance** and resolve problems related to the event loop.
 Moreover you can execute your tasks using an API designed to improve the **developer experience**.
 Please consult our [general guidelines](#general-guidance).